oAln/NFGI/ISSUES.md

 2. DOB format in Front print document is wrong.
 It should be DD/MM/YYYY => Done

+6. Collection Input - Color coded Dormant Orange and closed - Green => Done

 3. Calendar input is showing MM/DD/YYYY.
-Make it DD/MM/YYYY
+Make it DD/MM/YYYY => Done

 5. Branch dropdown in all the reports should be multi-select => Pending
-6. Collection Input - Color coded Dormant Orange and closed - Green => Pending